-63. Agriculture is the prime profession that helps in the overall development of the State economy.
-Tamil Nadu occupies 7% of the Nation's population, 4% of the land area and 3% of the water resources at all India level.
+64. Agriculture is the prime profession that helps in the overall development of the State economy.
+Tamil Nadu has 7% of the country's population, occupies 4% of the land area and contains 3% of the water resources at all-India level.
 The total geographical area of CMA is 1189 sq. km of which the net sown area is 26 % of the geographical area of CMA.
 CMA covers the area of Chennai district, Ambathur, Puzhal, Poonamallee and Sholavaram blocks of Tiruvallur district and parts of Chitlapakkam block of Kancheepurm district.
 No crop is cultivated in Chennai district and in the Metropolitan area of Kancheepuram District.
 The CMA that comes under Tiruvallur district has cultivable area of paddy, pulses and oil seeds.